boldbi/bold-bi-docs/docs/faq/how-to-apply-widget-filters-using-both-initialrendering-and-ondemand-in-embedding.md

 1. Before rendering the dashboard, we retrieved the widget collection details of that dashboard using REST API in the GetWidgets() method in this application.
 Please check this [link](/server-api-reference/v4.0/api-reference/#operation/Dashboards_GetWidgets) for more details.

-2. We could get the widget details by conditioning with specific widget names (`Avg.
-Resolution Time by Event` and `Date`) from the widget collections as below.
+2. We could retrieve the widget details by conditioning with specific widget names (such as `Average Resolution Time by Event` and `Date`) from the widget collections as shown below.

     ```js
     function ListWidgets(data) {